syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 SfListView allows you to group the items based on custom logic.
 The custom grouping can be applied to either [SfListView.DataSource.GroupComparer](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupComparer.html) property or [GroupDescriptor.Comparer](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~Comparer.html) which is added into the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) collection.
 GroupDescriptor's Comparer sorts and compares each group either in ascending or in descending order.

-In CustomGroupcomparer group gets compared to each other in `Compare()` method ,this class is derived from IComparer<GroupResult>, [ISortDirection](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.DataSource.Portable~Syncfusion.DataSource.ISortDirection.html).
+In Custom Group comparer group gets compared to each other in `Compare()` method ,this class is derived from IComparer<GroupResult>, [ISortDirection](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.DataSource.Portable~Syncfusion.DataSource.ISortDirection.html).
 Properties like Count, IsExpand, Items, Key, Level and SubGroups can be used from [GroupResult](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult_members.html).
 Here we compares each group based on the its Count.
 Object gets compared and returns the SortDirection.

 The following code example illustrates how to apply the custom grouping logic.